 Orientation is a two-week welcoming programme held on OW campus.
 No form of initiation of first-year students is permitted.
 Attending the orientation programme is compulsory as important OW policy, academic and social information is shared and subject selection is advised on and finalised.
 Students have a choice to attend the first-year camp scheduled by OW.
-For more information on the orientation programme and first-year camp, please contact the Student Liaison.
+For more information on the orientation programme, please contact the Student Liaison.